MDverse/mdws/docs/data_model.md

 - example: 10.6084/m9.figshare.104603.v3, 10.5281/zenodo.3814193

 date_creation
-- type: string in the format YYYY-MM-DD
+- type: string in the format "YYYY-MM-DD"
 - example: 2012-11-25, 2020-07-29
 - comment: Date dataset has been created

 date_last_modified
-- type: string in the format YYYY-MM-DD
+- type: string in the format "YYYY-MM-DD"
 - example: 2012-11-25, 2020-07-29
 - comment: Last date dataset has been modified

 date_fetched
-- type: string in the format YYYY-MM-DDTHH:MM:SS
+- type: string in the format "YYYY-MM-DDTHH:MM:SS"
 - example: 2012-11-25T10:34:36
 - comment: Date dataset has been fetched